sarehp/Plataphorma/README.md

 * Integration of non-Meteor code in compatibility folder (HTML5 games Alien Invasion and Froot Wars)
 * Usage of allow to control client access to collections

 When run, Plataphorma offers the possibility to run 2 different games.
-A chat is available when no game is selected, and a different chat is available while playing each of the games.

-When a game is finished the points are published on the right side.
+When a game is finished the points are sent to the server.

+On the right side appear the best players of each game, of best overall if no game is selected.

+On the left side a general chatroom is available for signed in users.
+Each game has its own chatroom.

-The two HTML5 games are available here:
+The two HTML5 games integrated are available here:

 * Alien Invasion: https://github.com/cykod/AlienInvasion
 * Froot Wars: http://www.wrox.com/WileyCDA/WroxTitle/Professional-HTML5-Mobile-Game-Development.productCd-1118301323,descCd-DOWNLOAD.html